cryptohack/cryptohack-blog/_posts/2021-08-04-cryptoctf-hard.md

 print(f'{k}, {l}')
 ```

-However, these primes aren't special, so maybe this also isn't intended?
+However, these primes aren't special (re: the flag), so maybe this also isn't intended?

 ## ELEGANT CURVE
 ### Challenge